sla-ppy/sla-ppy/README.md

 - [ ] Implement order on my bookshelves
 - [ ] With a stable income, build a glasshouse by hand
 - [ ] With a stable income, build a brick smoker/grill/oven by hand

+## Sidequests:
+- [ ] Build the campfire generator circuit
+- [ ] Design the campfire sound effect circuit, create a custom light panel for display, model the enclosure for it
+- [ ] Fully plan out Dogscillator, an RX/TX circuit pair which is a vibration-based device for deaf dogs